zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Suzanna begins our dialogue by asking Kenji, “Remin d me why we’re staying in this fleabag motel in the seedy part of town?”
 When  someone begins a question with “Remind me why” or “Remind me,” usually the pe rson is not very happy with the situation, or perhaps confused about something – something he doesn’t understand.
-For example, if you go to a movie and i t’s a really bad movie, a movie recommended by your friend, you may say to yo ur friend, “Remind me why we’re watching this stupid movie?”
+For example, if you go to a movie and i t’s a really bad movie, a movie recommended by your friend, you may say to your friend, “Remind me why we’re watching this stupid movie?”
 You’re criti cizing, of course, your friend’s choice.

 That’s what Suzanna is doing here.
 She’s in effect criticizing Kenji for having them stay in this “fleabag motel.”
 A “motel” (motel ) is like a hotel but it’s usually smaller and less expensive.
 The “m,” I believe, ori ginally comes from “motor,” meaning it was a hotel that was designed for people  who were and are traveling by car.
 Usually a motel has doors that face out or that look out onto the parking lot where the cars are.